- Alise Talley

 23. Ships of the Sea Maritime Museum

-In the home of William Scarbourogh, the owner of the first steamship to cross the Atlantic, this museum features a vast collection of ship memorabilia.
-Outside the house, you’ll find the largest privately owned garden in historic Savannah decorated with quaint fountains.
+This museum is located in the home of William Scarborough, the owner of the first steamship to cross the Atlantic.
+It features a vast collection of ship memorabilia.
+Outside the house, you’ll find the largest privately owned garden in historic Savannah, decorated with quaint fountains.

 24. Colonial Park Cemetery

 In 1820, Savannah faced an epidemic of Yellow Fever.
-Many of their bodies were buried next to the early settlers of the area in Colonial Park Cemetery.
-Here, you can hunt for ghosts while learning a little more about the city’s haunting history.
+Many of their bodies were buried next to the area's early settlers in Colonial Park Cemetery.
+Here, you can hunt for ghosts while learning more about the city’s haunting history.

 25. Fort McAllister State Park (Richmond Hill)